United Way celebrates, reflects on challenging 2020 during annual meeting - Salisbury Post

 “We were running into the fire and not away from it because we knew the needs of Rowan County were great and that the funding that this campaign provides allows us to ensure that we have amazing support that wouldn’t be possible without the United Way,” Smith said.
 “Thank you to our community members.”

 Awards were handed out during the virtual meeting to several people for their work on the campaign.
-The Jackie Award, named for longtime Rowan County United Way Executive Director Jackie Harris and given to those who demonstrated high enthusiasm for the United Way’s efforts, was shared by David Post and Edward Norvell.
+The Jackie Award, named for longtime Rowan County United Way Associate Director Jackie Harris and given to those who demonstrated high enthusiasm for the United Way’s efforts, was shared by David Post and Edward Norvell.

 “Jackie had a lot of enthusiasm and she had so much enthusiasm that it took two people to match it this year,” Smith said.